 Speaking of spectacle, I reckon it is superior to a feeble reality, especially one that has collapsed and become a barely controlled nightmare.
-Those in charge of defending the man I believed my friend.

-State slew one another like rival scorpions, abusing their former comrades with deceit and fury.
+Those in charge of defending the State slew one another like rival scorpions, abusing their former comrades with deceit and fury.
 But first came the poison of weak, disloyal women.
 Fair Desdemona?
 Innocent Desdemona?
 Hah!
 I have touched her accidently on purpose and she neither screamed nor slapped my hands away.
 Then, to hurry the demise, came that vain, arrogant Othello, swanning about above his station and way above his geography and his history.
 A dangerous godless mix, unable to govern, to know with certainty what is best for the State.
 I am compelled now to repeal and replace whatever they have initiated into law.

 Dissolute.
 It's true.
-That was the word that accurately describes my youth.
+That is the word that accurately describes my youth.
 Four liters of wine I consumed before the sun touched the top of heaven.
 Following its descent, well, I couldn't tell anyone how much I drank.
 The point is, it not only didn't interfere with my duties, it helped me execute them.
 But when I gave up brew, I was promoted by Othello; then demoted by him.
 Why?
-Because I was tricked into drunkenness; relied too heavily on my former intimacy with Desdemona, hoping she could sue for peace with Othello; tricked again with the theft of a handkerchief soiled by lust; wounded by the
+I was tricked into drunkenness!
+I relied too heav-ily on my intimacy with Desdemona, hoping she could make othello to reconsider saoking me.
+Then tricked again with the theft of a handkerchief soiled by lust.
+Finally wounded by the man I believed my friend.